greatest-ape/aquatic/aquatic_http_private/README.md

     IN p_user_token VARCHAR(255),
     -- Hex-encoded info hash
     IN p_info_hash CHAR(40),
     -- Peer ID.
-VARBINARY since it can be any bytes according to spec.
+BINARY since it can be any bytes according to spec.
-    IN p_peer_id VARBINARY(20),
+    IN p_peer_id BINARY(20),
     -- Event (started/stopped/completed) (can be NULL)
     IN p_event VARCHAR(9),
     -- Bytes uploaded.
 Passed directly from request.